Alwal

 Alwal is in Hyderabad city, and a suburb of Hyderabad.
-Earlier, Alwal was a part of Malkajgiri Mandal but in 2006, Alwal Municipality was merged into Greater Hyderabad Municipal Corporation.
+Earlier, Alwal was a part of Malkajgiri Mandal but in 2006, Alwal Municipality was merged into Malkajgiri Municipal Corporation.
 After the district bifurcation in 2017, Alwal Municipality became a new Mandal "Alwal Mandal", in Malkajgiri revenue division, with Alwal as the Mandal Headquarters.
 It was a part of Ranga Reddy district before the re-organisation of districts in the state.
 It was a municipality prior to its merger into the Greater Hyderabad Municipal Corporation.

 History

 Alwal (Circle No.:27, Zone: Kukatpally) is under Hyderabad Municipal Corporation.
-Alwal is considered one of the safest places in Secunderabad area because it is surrounded with Indian Army Corps of EME, Army Quarters and Rashtrapati Nilayam.
+Alwal is considered one of the safest places in the Secunderabad area because it is surrounded by the Indian Army Corps of EME, Army Quarters and Rashtrapati Nilayam.
 Alwal was a prime area under the British Cantonment.
-It is home to a historic Venkateswara temple, which is located near Alwal municipal office and is more than 400 years old.
+It is home to a historic Venkateswara temple, which is located near the Alwal municipal office and is more than 400 years old.
 Gundam Balaji Temple is also located in this temple premises, which is stated to be 850 years old.
 There is a temple in the style of the Lotus Temple, Delhi.
-This 'Guruvayurappan Temple' is maintained by army and is located near Lal Bazar Ambedkar Statue circle. .Thota Muthyalamma Temple is very famous which is 200 meters after crossing Alwal Rythu Bazaar bridge.
-And Hyderabad's oldest 'Ayyappa Temple' is just 1.5 km away after crossing Alwal Rythu Bazaar bridge.
-We see many in many Shiva temples in 'Linga' form.
-But in this temple, Shiva Parvathi sub temple, Shiva and Parvati are in 'Vigraha' form.
+This 'Guruvayurappan Temple' is maintained by the army and is located near the Lal Bazar Ambedkar Statue circle.
+Thota Muthyalamma Temple is 200 meters from the Alwal Rythu Bazaar bridge.
+Hyderabad's oldest 'Ayyappa Temple' is 1.5 km from the Alwal Rythu Bazaar bridge.
+In the Shiva Parvathi sub-temple, Shiva and Parvati are in 'Vigraha' form, unlike the more common 'Linga' form.

 Alwal was a part of Jagir of Sir Kishen Pershad, Prime Minister of Nizam, during the 1920s.
 Sir Kishen Pershad used to have his ‘Devdi’ (palace) at Alwal and used to spend time here during summer.